 For years Prince was a contributing correspondent to The Christian Science Monitor.
 While in Switzerland she covered the Nazi Gold Crisis, the United Nations, the World Trade Organization, the Swiss Parliament, and a wire tapping scandal.
 She also got to write about cow fights and chocolate.

-A Visiting Assistant Professor in Journalism at SUNY-Purchase, Prince's work appears in The Times of Israel, The Christian Science Monitor and Hadassah Magazine.
+An adjunct lecturer of journalism at Fordham University, Prince's work appears in The Times of Israel, The Christian Science Monitor and Hadassah Magazine.

 Prince holds a B.A. from The Elliot School of International Affairs, The George Washington University; an M.S. from The Graduate School of Journalism, Columbia University; and an M.A. in American Studies from Fairfield University.